 Read Also: How To Get From Athens to Santorini

-There is literally a million things that can make you believe Santorini is one of the most beautiful places you have ever seen but make no mistake: Santorini is a very touristic place and if you are visiting Mykonos in July or august (which I don’t recommend anyways) then chances are Santorini will feel extremely over crowded and very touristic.
+There is literally a million things that can make you believe Santorini is one of the most beautiful places you have ever seen but make no mistake: Santorini is a very touristic place and if you are visiting Mykonos in July or August (which I don’t recommend anyways…) then chances are Santorini will feel extremely overcrowded, very touristic and super expensive as well.

 Yes, there are still places in Santorini that are not spoiled by overtourism but they probably don’t worth your visit.

 So, if you are visiting in July or August I would suggest that you skip the visit to Santorini and try another greek island.

 But any other month, you can certainly visit Santorini and have a great time!